-The following is an overview of the Committee's major decisions in 2017 and changes to named executive officer ("NEO") compensation.
+The following is an overview of the Committee's major decisions in 2019 and changes to named executive officer ("NEO") compensation.
 The compensation for our NEOs is presented in additional detail in the compensation tables and narratives following this summary and following the "Compensation Discussion and Analysis" section.
+The description of our executive compensation for 2019 does not reflect the impact of the COVID-19 pandemic.
+Any changes to our executive compensation that may result from the impact of the COVID-19 pandemic will be described in our proxy statement to be filed in 2021.

-Summary of Key 2017 Compensation Actions
+Summary of Key 2019 Compensation Actions

-- ✓ Revised compensation peer group - ✓ Entered into new employment agreements with each of the NEOs - ✓ Continued to evaluate the mix of compensation to provide emphasis on long-term incentive equity grants - ✓ Paid cash bonuses equal to 78% of target - ✓ 2017 performance-based RSUs ("PRSUs") vested at 82% of target - ✓ Retained Clearbridge as the Committee's independent compensation consultant - ✓ Adopted an executive compensation clawback policy
+- ✓ Revised compensation peer group - ✓ Continued to evaluate the mix of compensation to provide emphasis on long-term incentive equity grants - ✓ Paid cash bonuses equal to 138% of target based on company performance - ✓ 2019 performance-based RSUs ("PRSUs") vested at 110% of target - √ Retained ClearBridge as the Committee's independent compensation consultant

-Our 2017 Named Executive Officers
+Our 2019 Named Executive Officers

-Our NEOs for 2017 consisted of the following individuals:
+Our NEOs for 2019 consisted of the following individuals:

-Name Title Jeremy J. Male Chairman and Chief Executive Officer Donald R. Shassian Executive Vice President, Chief Financial Officer Andrew R. Sriubas Chief Commercial Officer Clive Punter Executive Vice President, Chief Revenue Officer Richard H. Sauer Executive Vice President, General Counsel
+Name Title Jeremy J. Male Chairman and Chief Executive Officer Matthew Siegel Executive Vice President, Chief Financial Officer Andrew R. Sriubas Executive Vice President, Chief Commercial Officer Clive Punter Executive Vice President, Chief Revenue Officer Richard H. Sauer Executive Vice President, General Counsel

-2017 Company Performance Highlights
+2019 Company Performance Highlights